praveenjuge/praveenjuge/src/content/blog/designing-for-everyone.md

 ---
-title: 'Designing for Everyone'
+title: "Designing for Everyone"
-description: 'In today''s digital age, it''s important to design websites and apps that everyone can use.
-Inclusive design is about making sure that all sorts of people, including those with different abilities, can have a good experience when they use these digital platforms.'
+description: "In today's digital age, it's important to design websites and apps that everyone can use.
+Inclusive design is about making sure that all sorts of people, including those with different abilities, can have a good experience when they use these digital platforms."
-publishedAt: '2024-01-19T08:08:00.633Z'
+pubDate: "2024-01-19T08:08:00.633Z"
 ---

 Here's what inclusive design is all about: